embulk/embulk-output-jdbc/embulk-output-redshift/README.md

-# MySQL output plugins for Embulk
+# Redshift output plugins for Embulk

-MySQL output plugins for Embulk loads records to MySQL.
+Redshift output plugins for Embulk loads records to Redshift.

 ## Overview